Electoral history of Kamala Harris: Nomination

-On April 25, 2023, Biden announced that both he and Harris would be seeking a second term in the 2024 United States presidential election.
-Biden easily won the Democratic nomination in the 2024 Democratic Party presidential primaries with minimal opposition.
+On April 25, 2023, Biden announced that both he and Harris would seek a second term in the 2024 United States presidential election.
+Biden easily won the 2024 Democratic Party presidential primaries with minimal opposition from Congressman Dean Phillips.
 However, following his performance in the first 2024 presidential debate, various prominent Democrats, including then-Senate majority leader Chuck Schumer and former Speaker of the House Nancy Pelosi, called for Biden to exit the race.
-On July 21, 2024, Biden withdrew his candidacy and endorsed Harris.
+On July 21, 2024, Biden withdrew from the race and immediately endorsed Harris to replace him as the party's presidential nominee.

-Harris considered various politicians to be her running mate with the most widely reported candidates being Governors Andy Beshear of Kentucky, Roy Cooper of North Carolina, Josh Shapiro of Pennsylvania, and Tim Walz of Minnesota, as well as Senator Mark Kelly of Arizona.
-Illinois Governor JB Pritzker and Pete Buttigieg, Secretary of Transportation also received media attention as possible options.
+Harris considered various politicians to be her running mate, with the most widely reported candidates being Governors Andy Beshear of Kentucky, Roy Cooper of North Carolina, Josh Shapiro of Pennsylvania, and Tim Walz of Minnesota, as well as Senator Mark Kelly of Arizona.
+Illinois Governor JB Pritzker and Secretary of Transportation and 2020 Democratic presidential candidate Pete Buttigieg also received media attention as possible options.
 In her book, 107 Days, Harris revealed she heavily considered Buttigieg.
-However, she opted against him due to his sexuality.
-In early August, Harris officially became the party's presumptive nominees.
+In early August, Harris became the party's presumptive nominee.
 On August 6, at a rally in Pennsylvania, Harris revealed Walz as her running mate.
-Harris and Walz were formally nominated at the 2024 Democratic National Convention on August 21 and 22 respectively.
+Walz and Harris were formally nominated at the 2024 Democratic National Convention on August 21 and 22, respectively.